W R Burner (Minister of the Gospel)

-Inciting a mob is not a new trend for Scripture reveals: But the Jews which believed not (who were not persuaded), moved with envy, taking to themselves certain lewd followers of the baser sort (evil men), and gathered a company (mob), and set all the city in an uproar, and assaulted the house of Jason, and sought to bring them (Apostle Paul and others) out to the people (Acts 17:5).
+Inciting a mob is not a new trend for Scripture reveals: The Jews which believed not (were not persuaded), moved with envy, taking to themselves certain lewd followers of the baser sort (evil men), and gathered a company (mob), and set all the city in an uproar, and assaulted the house of Jason, and sought to bring them (Apostle Paul and others) out to the people (Acts 17:5).

-A Bible commentary noted: The unbelieving Jews sought those who could easily be gathered together; employing them to make a clamor with great disturbance, bringing an uneasiness to the inhabitants.
-This same picture, s target of adversity, is identifiable in current day activities; of mob like rule, who respect nothing but their intended agenda.
+It was noted that the unbelieving Jews sought those who could easily be gathered together; employing them to make a clamor with great disturbance, bringing an uneasiness to the inhabitants.
+This same picture, a target of adversity, is identifiable in current activities; of a mob like rule, who respect nothing but their intended agenda.

 Daniel Webster, an American statesman, declared: If truth is not diffused, error will be.
 If the power of the Gospel is not felt throughout the length and breadth of the land, anarchy and misrule, degradation and misery, corruption and darkness will reign without mitigation or end.

 Target of adversity can be instituted by God to offset man's trend of disobedience that begin in the Garden of Eden.
-Scripture reveals: He has bent his bow, and set me as a mark (target) for the arrow (Lamentations 3:12).
+Scripture reveals: He has turned aside my ways, and pulled (torn) me in pieces: he has made me desolate.
+He has bent his bow, and set me as a mark (target) for the arrow (Lamentations 3:11-12).

-A Bible commentary noted: God dealt with His people as enemies, the object of His wrath and indignation, and it must hit them, for there is no escaping His vengeance.
-We see many today wallowing in filth and degradation introduced by electronic means.
-There is no sign of repentance, or altering of such a course, for they relish in it; seeking to make it attractive to others as well.
+It was noted that God dealt with His people as enemies, the object of His wrath and indignation, and it must hit them, for there is no escaping His vengeance.

 Scripture reveals: The adversaries of the Lord shall be broken to pieces; out of heaven shall he thunder upon them: the Lord shall judge the ends of the earth; and he shall give strength to his king, and exalt the horn (strength) of his anointed (1 Samuel 2:10).

-This is a two-fold message: First, the promise of judgment on nations who reject Him; and secondly, of His protective umbrella (the covering protection) over His anointed.
+This is a two-fold message: First, the promise of judgment on nations who reject Him; and secondly, His protective shield over His anointed.

 Target of adversity may flourish in the ungodliness of man; but one day it will languish its threat, to receive the Prince of Peace.
 Scripture reveals: The people that walked in darkness have seen a great light: they that dwell in the land of the shadow of death, upon them has the light shined (Isaiah 9:2).

-For to us a child is born, to us a son is given: and the government shall be upon his shoulder: and his name shall be called Wonderful, Counselor, The mighty God, The everlasting Father, The Prince of Peace (Isaiah 9:6).
+For to us a child is born (the Lord Jesus Christ), to us a son is given: and the government shall be upon his shoulder: and his name shall be called Wonderful, Counselor, The mighty God, The everlasting Father, The Prince of Peace (Isaiah 9:6).